gestimation/cifmodeling/README.md

 package is continuously tested on GitHub Actions (Windows, macOS, Linux) to maintain reproducibility and CRAN-level compliance.

-## Example.
-Competing risks analysis
+## An example of Competing risks analysis

 For the initial illustration, unadjusted analysis focusing on cumulative incidence of diabetic retinopathy (event 1) and macrovascular